Discount Calculator

 About the Developer & Methodology

 Hi, I'm Saim S., an independent developer dedicated to building fast, evidence-based, and privacy-first tools.
-This discount calculator uses standard retail point-of-sale logic, ensuring sales tax is accurately applied to the discounted subtotal.
+This discount calculator relies on standard retail checkout formulas (markdown applied before tax) based on standard POS logic to provide accurate price estimates.

 Data Privacy: All calculations happen securely in your browser.
-No financial data is ever saved, tracked, or transmitted to our servers.
+No personal or financial data are ever saved, tracked, or transmitted to our servers.